ropensci-org/pkgreviewr/README.md

 ### `README.md`

-Prepopulated README for the review repo.
+Prepopulated README for the review repo that will present the repo to people navigating to it.

 #### See **example [here:](https://github.com/annakrystalli/pkgreviewr/blob/master/inst/examples/example-README.md)**.